 - Breathe – you did it!

 Which Universities Take Clearing Students?

-As clearing becomes more widespread, more top-ranked Russell Group universities have started offering clearing vacancies to hopeful students.
-For example, the University of Birmingham entered clearing in 2016-17, with 181 vacancies.
+As Clearing becomes more widespread, more top-ranked Russell Group universities have started offering Clearing vacancies to hopeful students.
+For example, King’s College London had 100 courses available for Clearing last year, while the University of Manchester had 291.

-“Year on year, we are seeing an increase in students applying for last minute accommodation schemes which shows current views on the clearing process has shifted steadily and play an important role in the admissions cycle.
+“Year on year, we are seeing an increase in students applying for last minute accommodation schemes, indicating that current views on the Clearing process have shifted and play an important role in the admissions cycle.
 At this time of year, students may have to make quick decisions on where they will study and live in September.

 The Fresh Student Living Accommodation Teams can assist with advice on living options and help students find their perfect room.
-Our accommodation offers first years a real home away from home, with a packed welcome calendar, friendly on-site accommodation teams, and all-inclusive bills, meaning that moving in will be as stress-free as possible” – Jane Crouch, Fresh Property Group COO
+Our accommodations offer first years a real home away from home, with a packed welcome calendar, friendly on-site accommodation teams, and all-inclusive bills, meaning that moving in is as stress-free as possible.” – Jane Crouch, Fresh Property Group COO